In an interview with National Review, Diane Medved reveals why she wrote “Don’t Divorce” rather than a book on puppies… (uncut version here)

 Audio book preview:

 If you or someone you know faces a troubled marriage, divorce might seem like a reasonable option.
 After all, shows like Bravo’s Girlfriends’ Guide to Divorce and HBO’s Divorce normalize the dissolution of marriage, suggesting divorce brings a happy new beginning.
 Celebrities glamorize it; Gwyneth Paltrow’s “conscious uncoupling” makes divorce seem trendy and enlightened.
-You even hear about “divorce parties”—complete with invitations and caterers!

-Enough, says psychologist Diane Medved.
-If you’re hurtling down the road to divorce, put on the brakes.
+“Enough!” says psychologist Diane Medved.
+If you’re hurtling down the road to divorce, put on the brakes!
 Don’t let your spouse, your friends, or the “divorce industry” rush you into ending your marriage.
 Take a deep breath and read this book.

 - The divorce rate was never 50%, and is much less than at its 1981 peak now–but that fake 50% figure kicks around, normalizing divorce because “everybody does it.”